Magical place!

 In November 2013, Francois Mitjavile visited Copenhagen, Denmark, to conduct two tastings: Commanderie de Bordeaux, the Copenhagen chapter, and the Danish wine journalists.

-At the beginning of 1987, Francois Mitjavile received a telephone call from a close friend.
-"Francois, an exciting property is for sale in Côtes de Bourg".
-The next day, he took to Roc de Cambes, looked at the site in the pouring rain, put his finger in the soil, and analyzed the "sample".
-After ultra-short thinking, he said: "I am buying this".
+At the beginning of 1987, Francois Mitjavile received a telephone call from a close friend: "Francois, an exciting property is for sale in Côtes de Bourg."
+The next day, he went to Roc de Cambes, looked at the site in the pouring rain, put his finger in the soil, and analyzed the "sample."
+After ultra-short thinking, he said, "I am buying it."

 The Côtes de Bourg district is about 30 km southwest of Saint-Émilion, on the right bank of Dordogne-river.
 Most of the wines here are rustic and simple, but you also find a handful of well-made, concentrated, and complex wines at reasonable prices.

-Roc de Cambes' vineyard is situated on slopes, creating almost an oval circle down the valley.
-The vineyard is separated from Dordogne's right bank by Domaine de Cambes (a part of the original Roc de Cambes – this wine is sold separately), whose vineyard stretches from the slope almost down the water.
+The Roc de Cambes vineyard is located on slopes, forming an almost oval shape down the valley.
+It is separated from the right bank of the Dordogne River by Domaine de Cambes, which is part of the original Roc de Cambes.
+The vineyard stretches from the slope almost down to the water.

-There are 12 vines planted with 75% Merlot, 20% Cabernet Sauvignon and 5% Malbec.
+Twelve ha of vines are planted, with 75% Merlot, 20% Cabernet Sauvignon, and 5% Malbec.
 The soil is a blend of chalk and clay, and the vines are 50 years old.
-The vineyard lies near the river, ensuring a stable microclimate and preventing winter or summer frost from attacking vines.
+The vineyard lies near the river, ensuring a stable microclimate and preventing winter or summer frost from attacking the vines.

-When Francois Mitjavile bought Roc de Cambes, it was in quite bad shape, and he immediately put renovation and modernizing in full swing.
-Experiences gained from work at Tertre Roteboeuf were the main reason he made Roc de Cambes an unrivaled top wine of the district in just two years.
+When Francois Mitjavile bought Roc de Cambes, it was in quite bad shape, and he immediately began renovating and modernizing it.
+Experiences gained from work at Tertre Roteboeuf were the main reason he made Roc de Cambes the unrivaled top wine of the district in just two years.

 -----